-Silver Lake Bog Silver Lake Bog Trail is a 1-mile interpretive trail owned by The Nature Conservancy that includes a long boardwalk through a complex and unique to a short forest trail to a scenic overlook on Silver Lake.
+Silver Lake Bog Silver Lake Bog Trail is a 1-mile interpretive trail owned by The Nature Conservancy that includes a long boardwalk through a complex and unique bog to a short forest trail to a scenic overlook on Silver Lake.

 Silver Lake Mountain This is a moderate 1.8-mile (round trip) hike over a steep and rocky trail that leads to a craggy mountaintop with sweeping views of Silver Lake, Taylor Pond, and the mountain and ridges of the northern Adirondacks.

-Cobble Lookout Cobble Lookout is a short, easy hike that leads to an open rocky cliff area with big views of the surrounding High Peaks and mountains.
+Cobble Lookout Cobble Lookout is a short, easy hike that leads to an open rocky cliff area with big views of the surrounding High Peaks and other mountains.

 Haystack Mountain (Ray Brook) This is a great 6.6-mile (round trip) hike in the McKenzie Mountain Wilderness Area that leads to an open rocky summit with great views to the north and west.

-Jay Mountain This is a challenging, but highly rewarding, 7-mile hike (round trip) through stunning forests to an open ridegline trail that provides dozens of great scenic vistas on the way to a rocky summit with sweeping views.
+Jay Mountain This is a challenging, but highly rewarding, 7-mile hike (round trip) through stunning forests to an open ridgeline trail that provides dozens of great scenic vistas on the way to a rocky summit with sweeping views.

 McKenzie Mountain A challenging 10.6 mile (round trip) hike that climbs to a 3,861-foot craggy summit with great views of Lake Placid, Saranac Lake, Whiteface Mountain and many High Peaks.

-Poke-O-Moonshine Mountain A classic 4.6-mile hike (round trip) on a trail that gradually gains elevation that leads hikers through varied forests, around beaver meadows, wetlands, and ponds, to a rocky summit with a firetower that provides great panoramic views of the Champlain Valley and northern Adirondacks.
+Poke-O-Moonshine Mountain A classic 4.6-mile hike (round trip) on a trail that gradually gains elevation and leads hikers through varied forests, around beaver meadows, wetlands, and ponds, to a rocky summit with a firetower that provides great panoramic views of the Champlain Valley and northern Adirondacks.